TCL 5-Series (S525) 4K HDR TV review: A lot of work

 My relationship with TCL TVs began two years ago when I reviewed the company’s 2018 6-Series TV.
 That model put TCL on the map among TV enthusiasts who had previously never considered the brand.

-Today, TCL is the budget-friendly brand to beat, with several models that perform as well if not better than much more expensive competition.
+Today, TCL is the budget-friendly brand to beat, with several models including the noteworthy Roku TVs that perform as well if not better than much more expensive competition.
 In fact, I think TCL can be thanked for a shift in the TV industry toward higher-performance televisions with lower prices.

 So where does the 2019 5-Series sit in TCL’s lineup, and is it worth purchasing one with TCL’s 2020 lineup likely due to hit store shelves in August?
 After all, a 65-inch model costs just $600, while the 55-inch variant is only $400.
 Those prices are tough to beat.
 But what can you expect from a TV at that price?
 Let’s dig in.